 The purpose of AMPS is to foster a knowledge and appreciation of the history of armored vehicles through the examination of preserved examples located in both museums and private collections and in miniature through the medium of modeling.
 The AMPS national organization publishes a 28-page journal called Boresight six times a year.
 This journal covers reviews, tips, articles on preserved vehicles, and comparisons of models and related items.

 Click this link for information about the Boresight magazine including a complementary sample issue!

 AMPS hosts an International Convention every spring in which the subject of armor is supreme.
 The convention features the best armor model vendors, seminars from armor experts, and an excellent example of the best armor models from around the world in its competition.
 Competition is organized into five levels - junior, basic, intermediate, advanced, and master - and the judging system rewards the modeler for his individual effort.
 Models are judged against a set of standard criterion and not in comparison to other works exhibited.
 In the end, each modeler is provided scored and written feedback about each model he or she exhibits with suggestions for improvement.
 The over all objective to foster improved craftsmanship and skill in all of the exhibitors, and this approach has proved its worth!
 Every year the quality of the models entered just gets better and better!

-This year's convention was held 16-18 April, 2013 in Atlanta, GA.
-This year there were over 400 world-class armor models exhibited and more than 100 vendor tables full of armor goodies:
+As an example of the AMPS International Convention, the 2016 show was held right here in Sumter, SC on 7-9 April, 2016.
+That year there were over 400 world-class armor models exhibited and more than 100 vendor tables full of armor goodies:

-Click this link to view a Photo Album from the AMPS 2013 International Show, Atlanta, GA!
+Click this link to view a Photo Album from the AMPS 2016 International Show, Sumter, SC!

-Check out the AMPS link above for information about the 2014 International Convention scheduled for April in Fredricksburg, VA!
+Check out the AMPS link above for information about the 2017 International Convention scheduled for April in Danbury, CT!

 AMPS "Wildcats" Contest Coodination and Contest Signage Preparation Meetings